Maki Mirage: Background

+Chang in his 2019 conference paper "EASI: New Paradigms and Methods" noted that both the Soviets and the Russian Federation were writing accounts of Operation Maki Mirage which completely ignore and omit the contributions of the 1200 East Asian agents who participated in it.
+These accounts (through over ten newspaper articles, several documentaries and academic books on Maki Mirage—all published since the year 2000 in Russia) are chauvinistic (i.e. racist) and marginalize the contributions of the USSR's ethnic minorities.
+Chang emphasizes that to tell the full story of the USSR and its various intelligence services (both military and political police), the full history must include the contributions of the EASI during Maki Mirage.
+The EASI were the USSR's best "deep cover" spies in the Far East and those who were best at developing "local" networks of informants in the local vernaculars.

 According to historians Kuromiya and Peplonski, in the Great Terror, alleged "Japanese spies" (an accusation leveled mainly against Koreans and Chinese and employees of the CER) and "Polish spies" were both targeted disproportionately, even more so than the main, explicitly recognized threat of German spies.
 In the years leading up to Molotov-Ribbentrop Pact, "because Germany was personally ruled by Hitler as the Soviet Union was by Stalin, Stalin found it easier to deal with Germany [than the Second Polish Republic or Japan]."
 The authors point out "NKVD statistics show that in 1937-1938, 101,965 people were arrested as Polish spies, 52,906 as Japanese spies and 39,300 as German spies to be followed by Latvian, Finnish, Estonian, Romanian, Greek and other 'spies.'"

 Furthermore, "Polish-Japanese undercover work was serious enough to concern Stalin deeply.
 Iagoda, a past master of counterintelligence, carried out "Trest"-like [false flag] operations in the Far East, right up until the Great Terror, i.e., until he was replaced by Ezhov.
 Ezhov attacked Iagoda’s operations and decimated his foreign intelligence cadres".
-Besides "Maki-Mirage", the Soviets also operated a multitude of other proxy organizations to trick anti-Soviet forces, such as "Dreamers", "Shogun", and "Organizator" against Japan.
+Besides "Maki-Mirage", the Soviets also operated a multitude of other operations such as "Dreamers", "Shogun", and "Organizator" against Japan.
+Typically, the Soviets had their own agents acting as "anti-Soviet elements" to attract the interests of Japan, Chinese and Russian diaspora groups and individuals across the Soviet borders (typically Manchuria/Manchukuo and China proper).
+These operations relied on "false fronts" not proxy organizations.
 In 1930, the Soviets had also operated a fake Japanese agent in 1930 in Ingushetia to entrap anti-Soviet "Polish" intelligence.
 Koreans residing and working in Ukraine were also being repressed and sentenced as "agents of Japanese espionage".